August 25, 2023Review Recipe

 - Hamburger Rice Casserole

 - 30 ounces frozen hash browns, thawed 30 min before cooking

 - 1 can cream of chicken soup

-- In a large mixing bowl combine your hash browns, salt, black pepper, sour cream, shredded cheddar cheese, cream of chicken soup and your cooked onion.
-Stir well
+- In a large mixing bowl, combine your hash browns, salt, black pepper, garlic powder, sour cream, shredded cheddar cheese, cream of chicken soup, and your cooked onion.
+Stir well.

 - Put your potato mixture into a 9×13 casserole dish and cook in the oven for 30 minutes.
 Take out and stir the whole casserole well.
-Put back in the oven and continue to cook until it's bubbling on the sides and in the middle, about 20-30 more minutes depending on your oven.
+Put back in the oven and continue to cook until it's bubbling on the sides and in the middle, about 20 to 30 more minutes depending on your oven.
 Once it's bubbling in the middle you know it's done.

-- Crush corn flakes by putting them in a gallon ziploc bag and use a rolling pin.
+- Crush corn flakes by putting them in a gallon Ziploc bag and using a rolling pin.

 - Take the casserole out of the oven and sprinkle the crushed corn flakes on the top.
 Put back in the oven for an additional 5 minutes but watch carefully so the topping doesn't burn.

 - Remove from the oven and serve immediately.

 - If your hash browns are still frozen, mixing the ingredients together will take a bit of muscle.
 I recommend taking the hash browns out to thaw, as it will make this step much easier on the arms!